 - Any concerns, allegations or disclosures should be written down as soon as possible.
-Records should be signed and dated and kept safe in confidential storage. - > Do not delay reporting any safeguarding concerns.
+Records should be signed and dated and kept safe in confidential storage. - Do not delay reporting any safeguarding concerns.
 This should be reported within 24 hours. - Records are an essential source of evidence for enquiries and investigations so clear, accurate and chronological records must be kept to ensure that there is a documented account of the events and concerns that have led to a referral being made.
 Records should be written in plain English and, as appropriate, translated into the local language. - Records should always differentiate between fact, opinion or judgement. - Records should be detailed and precise, focusing on what was said or observed, who was present and what happened.
-Speculation and interpretation should be clearly distinguished from reporting. - Any concern, disclosure or allegation is alleged rather than proven at this point. - It is the responsibility of each individual in possession of the information to maintain confidentiality.
-It is very important that CMS personnel/mission personnel never promise confidentiality either to a child/young person disclosing abuse or to an adult disclosing concern about another adult or information about their own behaviour.
-CMS personnel/mission personnel and others must make it clear that they are obliged to follow this policy and explain the possible outcomes that will result from information being given to them.
+Speculation and interpretation should be clearly distinguished from reporting.